-- 1. Requested FQDN are within the Enterprise RA's verified Domain Namespace; and - 2.
-If the Certificate Request includes a Subject name of a type other than FQDN, GlobalSign confirms that the name is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
+- 1. GlobalSign confirms that the requested Fully-Qualified Domain Name(s) are within the Enterprise RA's verified Domain Namespace. - 2.
+If the Certificate request includes a Subject name of a type other than a Fully-Qualified Domain Name, GlobalSign confirms that the name is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.

+1.3.2.1.2 Extended Validation Certificates

-1.3.2.1 RA specific requirements for Extended Validation SSL and Extended Validation Code Signing Certificates
+For Extended Validation TLS or Extended Validation Code Signing Certificates: